-Ghana is getting involved in the fight against climate change and plans to significantly reduce its carbon footprints.
+Ghana is getting involved in the fight against climate change and planning on reducing carbon footprints.
 Confirming the plans of his country to fight the environmental threat President Nana Akufo-Addo said that climate change is the biggest threat to the realisation of Sustainable Development Goals (SDGs).

 “We, in Africa, suffer the most because our weak economies are most susceptible to the effects of climate change, and our capacity to withstand its damage is low,” said Akufo-Addo as he addressed the 2nd Africa Climate Chance Summit held at the Accra International Conference Centre, on Thursday, Ghana Web reported.